JoannaAtMarist/music-rag/README.md

 ## Purpose

-Learn RAG systems using real personal data.
+This project is designed to learn and demonstrate RAG systems using real personal data, with an emphasis on understanding:

+- how embeddings work
+- how semantic search differs from keyword search
+- how vector spaces can be visualized

 ---